SathyaBhat/sathyabh.at/content/romania-transylvania-travelogue-bran-zarnesti.md

 Libearty Bear Sanctuary is now the home of over a hundred bears that were rescued from captivity.
 The bears were kept in tiny cages near restaurants, hotels, and other places as tourist attractions.

-{{< fancybox "https://i.sathyabh.at/sb/exploring-transylvania" "bear-cage.jpg" "Bears were freed from trapped in tiny ages like these" "Transylvania Travelogue" >}}
+{{< fancybox "https://i.sathyabh.at/sb/exploring-transylvania" "bear-cage.jpg" "Bears were freed from trapped in tiny cages like these" "Transylvania Travelogue" >}}

 We learnt that most of the bears have been in captivity for far too long that they can't be set free in the jungle, as they lack any survival skills.
 Some bears even have a psychological barrier set in their mind around the cages they were in, and that even with over a large open space available for them in the sanctuary, they end up going in circles in the same tiny cramped space that they were jailed in.
 The guided tour takes us through different open spaces that the bears have right now and takes about an hour.
 The sanctuary has cameras that are [live streaming that you](https://millionsoffriends.org/en/libearty/about-the-sanctuary/) can view.